stackevo/spudreq/draft-trammell-spud-req.md

 related to it, and be deliverable to the application with appropriate tube information.

-[EDITOR'S NOTE: specific applications we think need this go here? reference or include from draft-kuehlewind-spud-use-cases.]

 # Functional Requirements

 The following requirements detail the services that SPUD must provide to overlying transports, endpoints, and middleboxes using SPUD.

-## Grouping of Packets
+## Grouping of Packets (into "tubes")

-Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows (five-tuples).
-SPUD must therefore provide a basic facility for associating packets together (into what we call a "tube" ,for lack of a better term) and associate information to these groups of packets.
-The simplest mechanisms for association would involve the addition of an identifier to each packet in a tube.
-The tube ID must be bi-directional to support state establishment and is scoped to the forward and backward five-tuple due to privacy concern.
-Current thoughts on the tradeoffs on requirements and constraints on this identifier space are given in {{tradeoffs-in-tube-identifiers}}.
+Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows (five- tuples).
+SPUD must therefore provide a basic facility for associating packets together (into what we call a "tube", for lack of a better term) and associate information to these groups of packets.
+Each packet in a SPUD "flow" (determined by 5-tuple) belongs to exactly one tube.
+Notionally, a tube consists of a set of packets with a set of common properties, that should therefore receive equivalent treatment from the network; these tubes may or may not be related to separate semantic entities in the overlying transport (e.g. SCTP streams).

+The simplest mechanisms for association involve the addition of an identifier to each packet in a tube.
+Current thoughts on the tradeoffs on requirements and constraints on this identifier space are given in {{tradeoffs-in-tube- identifiers}}.

+## Tube Start and End Signaling

+[EDITOR'S NOTE: summarize discussion and consensus on this point: tube startup needs to be explicitly signaled, needs to be cheap. tube end should be signaled but everyone has to be resilient to lost tube ends anyway. start and end probably apply only to a single tube at once. note to see {{hard-state-vs-soft-state}}]

 ## Endpoint to Path Signaling